ossf/tac/README.md

-# OSSF Technical Advisory Committee
+# OSSF Technical Advisory Council

-The OSSF Technical Advisory Committee is responsible for oversight of the various Technical Initiatives of the OSSF.
+The OSSF Technical Advisory Council is responsible for oversight of the various Technical Initiatives of the OSSF.

 ## Meetings